carson0321/cowsay/README.md

 pull-lp-source cowsay focal
 ```

-The result is show below.
+The result is also shown as below.
 It's the same as the above.

 ```bash
 $ pull-lp-source cowsay focal